 Paris metro: Saint-Paul, Hotel de Ville stations, line 1

-Rue des Francs-Bourgeois is perhaps Paris most trendy shopping street.
+Rue des Francs-Bourgeois is perhaps Paris most trendy shopping street (Paris map).
 You will find most French fashion brands there.
 Fashion stores in Le Marais are open on Sunday, which is rare in Paris.
 The largest stores are:

 Le Marais developped rapidly after 1605 as King Henry IV commissioned Place Royale, now Place des Vosges.